Lyncs-API/lyncs-api.github.io/README.md

+# Lyncs-API
-## Lyncs, a Python API for Lattice QCD applications
+## A Python API for Lattice QCD applications

 Lyncs is a Python API for Lattice QCD, currently under development.
 Lyncs aims to bring several popular libraries for Lattice QCD